dalesgit/logseq/pages/SD Training Nov 14.md

 		- co-discover resources available to empower the SDee
 		- When one's identity is lost, asking "what are your resources" is nonsensical
 		- cf. constructions de/construction with the SDee
 		- when what they have been doing isn't working.
-"Who do you know you're not -
+"Who do you know you're not?"
+Back into "Who are you?"
+			- age 74 woman coming to Linda, in spiritual formation program. twin sister.
+It's an identity suffering for many years.
+-